-Despite these doubts she was electric performer who devoured light.
-When she was onstage it was hard to take your eyes off her, notwithstanding the fact that she was always accompanied by stellar and equally charismatic musicians, the like of Richard Thompson and her husband, Trevor Lucas.
+Despite these doubts she was an electric performer who devoured light.
+When she was onstage it was hard to take your eyes off her, notwithstanding the fact that she was always accompanied by stellar and equally charismatic musicians the like of Richard Thompson and her husband, Trevor Lucas.
 I guess it was her intensity.
-The song was everything to her and she effortlessly channeled the times and the ghosts of the people she sang about.
+The song was everything to her and she effortlessly channeled the times, along with the ghosts of the people she sang about.

 Take a listen to Banks of the Nile with her band Fotheringay.
 I still delight in the perfection of the song’s arrangement; and then that voice – laying bare the story of a girl who dresses as a soldier to find her lover in England’s army fighting Napoleon in Egypt.

 Or lose yourself in the longing and regret of No End where she mourns for the idealism of an artist she loved and admired.
 Now that he’s forsaken his craft – and her – what’s left?
-Well, actually, a lot!
-That ineffable feeling we’ve all experienced at being let down, but were never quite able to put into words.
+Well, actually, a lot, in particular that ineffable feeling we’ve all experienced at being let down but were never quite able to put into words.

 Lucky for us, I suppose, for her songs, though delicate, throb with life, loss and pain.
 She was the best and we’re lucky to have been touched by her considerable talents, spirit and soul.